 Instead, employees might be entitled to parental leave.
 Otherwise, allowing the time off and paying for it remains at the employer’s discretion.

 Compassionate Leave for Death

-Acas advises that everyone has the right to time off if someone including their partner, parent, child, or someone else who relied on them died.
-That in mind, employers have no legal responsibility to pay employees for the time taken off to cope with a dependents’ death (other than their child).
+Acas advises that everyone has the right to time off if their partner, parent, child, or someone else who relied on, them died.
+With that in mind, employers have no legal responsibility to pay employees for the time taken off to cope with a dependants’ death (other than their child).

 It is advised, though, that it’s important for employers to be sensitive to what each person might need at the time and to consider the person’s physical and emotional wellbeing: both at the time and once they have returned to work.
 While there may not be a hard-and-fast rule, everything is contextual in this case.

 Compassionate Leave UK: A Clear Guide To Bereavement LeaveWhat Is Compassionate Leave Entitlement?

 How much time can an employee take off when it comes to compassionate leave?
 By the letter of the law, the right is to a ‘reasonable’ amount of time that suits the conditions of the leave.
 This will be highly contingent on the scenario, though, where one to two days may be appropriate, or a week or more.
 It all depends.

 Gov.uk describes the five practical, necessary steps that must be dealt with when someone dies.
 This includes registering the death and arranging the funeral to informing the government, dealing with bereavement benefits, pensions, taxes, estates, and even checking whether the person dealing with the death of their loved one needs to apply to remain in the UK.

 However, dealing with someone’s death is a much broader issue than addressing the practicalities of life without them.
 This is why the concept of ‘reasonable time’ is one that is better handled on a case-by-case basis.

 Compassionate Leave: Frequently Asked Questions